Meekb/StaticCompAdventureSpectacular/README.md

 ## Overview
   Turing Trading Cards is a comp challenge designed to flex some muscle in HTML and CSS while utilizing breakpoints for repsonsive design.
   Using a bit of creative license, the deployed page was re-created based off of a provided static comp.
 Trading Trading Cards feature current students in Modules 2 and 3 at Turing School of Software and Design.
+Each Turing Trading Card links to the student's GitHub profile.

 ## Construction

   * Two main files: index.html and styles.css
   * Assets were compiled from Slack's Turing channel with the permission of each student
   * Employed breakpoints at 1024px, 768px, and 480 px for responsive design enjoyable on desktop, tablet, or mobile
+  * Image overlay to 'View Full Profile' which currently links to the student's GitHub profile
+  * Turing link goes to Turing.edu
+  * Code Wars button takes the user to the Code Wars website

 ## Technologies
   1. HTML, CSS